Skip to the main content.

 They Don't Make 'Em Like They Used To

-Change #2 – almost all diesel is now ultra-low sulfur diesel (ULSD).
+Change #2 – Almost all diesel is now ultra-low sulfur diesel (ULSD).
 This change has made those fuels a lot less able to resist fuel microbes.
 So if you’ve got stored diesel that’s older than 6 months, you need to check its condition pretty soon.
 Chances are, you’ve already got a microbe problem.
 And microbe problems are probably the single biggest danger to fuel quality out there.
+Learn more about diesel fuel contamination.

-Change #3 – most diesel today has up to 5% biodiesel mixed into it.
-Don’t bother to check the label, you’re not going to find any indication it’s in there.
+Change #3 – Most diesel today has up to 5% biodiesel mixed into it.
+Please don’t bother to check the label; you’re not going to find any indication that it’s in there.
 If it’s less than 5% bio content, they don’t need to do any special labeling to disclose that’s what you’re getting.
 And this matters because biodiesel makes the fuel both more attractive to microbes and more able to attract water (which leads to microbes).
 Neither of these is a good thing.

 More Attention Is Worth Your While